 Ivan Finlay Leadership Award

 This award honours and recognizes students who have effected positive change while in a volunteer leadership role in either campus organizations or community organizations.
-There are up to six awards of $1,000 each available for the 2023 award period.
+There are up to ten awards of $1,250 each available for the 2023–2024 award period.

 Students must be enrolled in an engineering, geology, or geophysics undergraduate or graduate degree program in Alberta.
 Graduate students must also be either a member-in-training or applicant with APEGA.

-- shown leadership in fostering equity, diversity, and inclusivity by authentically articulating the value of EDI, constructively challenging the status quo, and inspiring others to join in
+- shown leadership in fostering equity, diversity, and inclusivity (EDI) by authentically articulating its value, constructively challenging the status quo, and inspiring others to join

 - promoted awareness, including leading by example, of the benefits to society of increasing the participation and inclusion of under-represented groups in campus and/or community activities or initiatives

 - demonstrated a desire for continued learning through a curious mindset and by authentically connecting with people and including them in ideation and decision-making to foster an inclusive culture

 - acted as an ambassador to the wider community(ies) on behalf of the engineering/geoscience faculties and/or the engineering/geoscience professions

 - exemplified a high standard of integrity by leading through example and maintaining high personal standards